 Upscale guesthouses in Mestia

 Last, I would like to mention a few more luxurious guesthouses (or small hotels) so it doesn´t look that in Mestia are only budget places or large hotels.
 These places are new, modern and have a professional staff.
-While being much cheaper than big hotels, they are still considerably more expensive compared to budget places.
-I wouldn´t land there after a trekking trip since these hotels usually miss the personal touch of smaller places, but would consider them if I travelled with small kids or some more demanding family members.
+While being cheaper than big hotels, they are still considerably more expensive compared to budget places.
+I wouldn´t land there after a trekking trip cos I am not too picky on these but would consider them if I travelled with kids or some more demanding family members.
 Out of many places available, I picked two where several of my friends stayed.

 This small hotel does almost everything well - the rooms are modern, views from the balcony great and the staff very helpful and attentive.
 Another advantage is a very central location - the hotel lies almost at the Seti Square, yet the noise from the outside doesn´t pose a problem.
 There was only one thing I heard complaints about - the breakfast might have been better, especially considering the price.